What Is Hiding Column In Excel?

 4. Column Width As Zero

-It is also a method to use the option hide column in Excel from the context menu.
+We can use the option hide column in Excel from the context menu as well.
 You will have to set the column width for the column you want to conceal as 0.

 For example, the table below shows popular shampoo brands and their users in millions from 2015 to 2020 in the United States.
 Column H displays the total (the sum of users in the six years).